emdaniels/character-extraction/README.md

 2.7 with the Natural Language Toolkit 2.0.4 and Pattern 2.6 libraries.

-To change the book to be analyzed, add the book as a text file to the same file directory as the program, change the name of the text file on line 27 of the file and rerun the program.
+To change the book to be analyzed, add the book as a text file to the same file directory as the program, change the name of the text file on line 25 of the file and rerun the program.
 You can also have the book file in a different directory and reference the file path to the book instead.

-Author: Emily Daniels
-Date: April 2014
-Version: 1.0

-REFERENCES
+References
 ==========

 Oliver Twist